 Amazon's Alexa app seems like the biggest example of technology making society lazier.
 But the reality is that this tech can really help a strength coach in the weight room.
+Keep reading to discover our favorite Amazon Echo uses!

 1. Music Speaker in the Weight Room

 The first obvious use case for Amazon's Alexa is as a music speaker.
 Most weight rooms will already have some sort of sound system, and it may be really nice quality as well.
 However, we all know that the speaker system will not work for one reason or another at some point.
-So even if you don't need a speaker, you can use Alexa for other reasons and have it be your backup speaker if that 315-loaded barbell on a missed power clean rolls into the stereo system (hey, that's not the worst thing to happen in a weight room before).
+So even if you don't need a speaker, you can use Alexa for other reasons and have it be your backup speaker if that 315-loaded barbell on a missed power clean rolls into the weight room sound system (hey, that's not the worst thing to happen in a weight room before).

 For music, we recommend getting an Alexa Echo or a more premium model such as the Alexa Plus.
 The cheaper Alexa Dot is a good personal item but has a weak speaker that will not fill a room.
 If you want a cordless/portable speaker to bring out to the field then you will need to get the Amazon Tap (currently on sale for $99 from $130) which is a strong bluetooth speaker which Alexa capabilities.